ksindi/interview-questions/vp-engineering.md

 ## Engineer Growth, Organization and Hiring
 1. How do you assess an engineer's strengths and areas of growth?
 1. What does your ideal career ladder look like?
-What other than technical proficiency do they value in an engineer?
+1. What other than technical proficiency do you value in an engineer?
 1. When is someone ready to be a manager?
 How do you assess this readiness?
 1. Who was your best hire and why?
 1. How do you organize teams?
 How do you make sure best practices are shared?
-1. How do you think about hiring contractors?
+1. How do you think about hiring contractors / outsourcing?
 1. What are your thoughts on hiring offshore teams?
 When does it make sense?

 ## Team Culture and Communication